nservant/HiC-Pro/doc/RESULTS.rst

    (...)

-This format is memory efficient, and is compatible with other analysis softwares such as the `HiTC Bioconductor package <http://bioconductor.org/packages/release/bioc/html/HiTC.html>`_.
+This format is memory efficient, and is compatible with other analysis softwares such as the `HiTC Bioconductor package <http://bioconductor.org/packages/release/bioc/html/HiTC.html>`_ or the `HiCPlotter software <https://github.com/kcakdemir/HiCPlotter>`_.